zdravkov/kendo-docs/getting-started/mobile/styling.md

 ## Changing Flat skin active color

-The Flat skin shipped with Kendo UI Mobile Q2 2013, was created to be look good and to provide maximum performance.
-The active color of the skin is also easily changed with several CSS rules.
+The Flat skin shipped with Kendo UI Mobile Q2 2013, was created to provide maximum performance.
+Also the active color of the skin can be easily changed with several CSS rules.

 ### Change the Flat skin active background to blue